samjose-nl/test-repo/README.md

 # test-repo
 A personal repository for test cases
-I am a programmer.
-I work on Magento, CakePHP, MySQL, and on.
+Working with Magento, CakePHP, MySQL, and on.